Kulik, C.T., & Perry, E.L. (2023). Human Resources for the Non-HR Manager, Second edition. Taylor & Francis. (https://www.routledge.com/

 Professor Perry received her B.S. in Psychology in 1987 from Trinity College, Hartford, CT.
 She received an M.S. in 1989 and a Ph.D. in 1991 in Organizational Psychology and Theory from Carnegie Mellon University.
 Professor Perry was an Assistant Professor in the Institute of Labor and Industrial Relations at the University of Illinois from 1991-1998 and a visiting fellow in the Psychology Department at Goldsmiths College, London England in the spring of 1999.
-Professor Perry is an active member of the Academy of Management and Society for Industrial and Organizational Psychology and serves on the Editorial Board of the Journal of Management.
+In the fall of 2022, she was a Visiting Distinguished Thought Leader at the University of South Australia (10/10/22-10/21/22).
 She teaches in the Masters, Ph.D. and executive management programs at Teachers College.
-Professor Perry has also consulted to educational, nonprofit, and for-profit agencies.
+Professor Perry has also consulted to educational, nonprofit, and for profit agencies.

 Member, American Psychological Association